Lambda Delta Sigma (Concordia): LDS in the Fargo-Moorhead community

 As other Greek societies on campus began to disband, Lambda Delta Sigma sought other Greek societies to socialize with.
 In turn, forging a relationship with the Greek societies of North Dakota State University and Minnesota State University Moorhead.

 In 2002, LDS began electing a ‘ladies man’ from a NDSU or MSUM fraternity to act as a liaison between the sorority and the surrounding Greek communities.
 Having this fraternity member helped the society stay connected even though they are the only Greek society left at Concordia.
 Another way that the society maintains connections is by having one mandatory monthly social between the members of LDS and another Greek society, either at NDSU or MSUM.

 Being involved with these other societies helped LDS come up with new ideas for their own philanthropy projects.
 In 2006, LDS held their first ever Mr. Concordia pageant after seeing the Mr. NDSU pageant.
 The Mr. Concordia pageant connects LDS to the Concordia campus by picking a representative from campus organizations to participate in the fundraising.
-The first pageant held benefited the Muscular Dystrophy Association but has shifted over the years to benefit the society’s main charity, the YWCA.
+The first pageant held benefited the Muscular Dystrophy Association but has shifted over the years to benefit the society's main charity, the YWCA.
+In 2020, LDS renamed the pageant to Mx.
+Concordia to be more all male presenting contestants.

-Another one of the society’s ongoing philanthropy projects is a pop-tab collection drive for the Ronald McDonald House.
+Another one of the society's ongoing philanthropy projects is a pop-tab collection drive for the Ronald McDonald House.
 LDS goes head to head with a fraternity at NDSU to see who can collect the most pop-tabs; the society that collects the lesser amount has to cook dinner for the other society.
 The society holds one mandatory philanthropy event for its members each month.
 Some of the philanthropy events they participate in include volunteering at nursing homes, helping out at the YWCA and volunteering at a food bank.

 While Greek societies have lost the major role they once played on the Concordia campus, Lambda Delta Sigma maintains their society status as the only Greek organization in existence at Concordia.
 The society maintains their original motto of “Enter to Learn, Depart to Serve” and this can be seen through the lasting service they have done for the Fargo-Moorhead area.